tinne26/mipix/README.md

 While side scrollers can be implemented with this model, that's probably not ideal.
 In most side-scrollers, developers use floating point positions for characters, which are smoothly "sliding through the floor" as animations change.
 Doing this requires drawing the characters on a high resolution canvas.
 The API offers basic support for this, but it's not the main focus of the package.
 If you have *many* fractionally positioned characters and elements, the `mipix` model might not be the best match.

+## Code example

+I haven't written examples oriented to end users yet, the only examples available are a bit overkill as they were designed to help me debug and test features.
+See [https://github.com/tinne26/lopix-examples].

 ## WIP status

 - Unimplemented: SpringTracker, moaar trackers and shakers and gen-zers and so on.